muigaiunaka/travelers/README.md

 # Getting Started
 To test this project locally, please use git to clone the repository: git clone https://github.com/rossar19/travelers.git Once the project has been cloned, go to the travelers folder, and from the command line, start mongodb: mongod.
-Then start the server: heroku local
+Then start the server: heroku local.

+Currently working on CORS issues.
+Please download and enable this chrome extension when viewing the project: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en